Dean Cox

+Cox joined the Swans as an assistant coach in 2017, and succeeded John Longmire as senior men's coach in November 2024.

 Early career

-Cox was a naturally gifted sportsman who excelled at sports whilst growing up in Dampier, Western Australia.
-Played for Dampier Sharks.
+Cox hails from Dampier, Western Australia, where he played for the Dampier Sharks.

 His uncle George Michalczyk, a former Australian rules player himself, recommended Cox to the club he began his senior career with, East Perth.

 Cox played colts for East Perth in 1999 and at the end of the season was invited to train with the West Coast Eagles in their pre-season.
-He impressed enough for him to be rookie-listed, however he struggled in pre-season training and was criticised for being slightly uncoordinated.

-Meanwhile, he played senior football for East Perth.
-He began the season fifth in the order of an impressive list of ruckmen, but by season's end he had impressed so much he earned a place as the first ruckman in their grand final team and collected a Simpson Medal for his efforts.
+He impressed enough for him to be rookie-listed in the 2000 Rookie Draft.
+In 2000, he continued to play for East Perth's senior side in the WAFL, where he won the Simpson Medal in leading the club to the WAFL premiership.

+AFL playing career

+West Coast Eagles

-The Eagles then put him on their senior list and he made his AFL debut in 2001.
-Initially he showed few signs of his potential at that level.
-However, he was persisted with.
+The Eagles put Cox on their senior list and he made his AFL debut in 2001.

 2005 season

-He came of age during the 2005 season, where he became a dominant player for the Eagles and is now considered one of their best.
+He came of age during the 2005 season, where he became a dominant player for the Eagles.

 He topped the year off with a terrific finals series, living up to his high standards.
 Two incidents stand out in particular for Cox – one where in the Qualifying Final against Sydney he took two saving marks in defence to secure the game in the dying moments, where his team got home by less than a goal.
 The other moment that stands out had the Eagles on the other end, where in the Grand Final three weeks later, also against Sydney, he took a strong mark on the half-forward line and speared the ball in towards a pack in the dying moments.
-Unfortunately for the Eagles, Leo Barry took a saving mark and secured the Swans a victory by less than a goal.
+Leo Barry took the game-saving mark from the kick, which secured the Swans a victory by less than a goal.